TonisOrmisson/limesurvey-dev/README.md

 - php 7.0
 - mysql 5.7
 - version tag matches LS version
+- nginx does not cache files (css/js development)

 The image includes a a mysql server with the user:root password:root.
 And the test-installation of limeSurvey with the user:admin password:password similar to the LimeSurvey original Travis testing set-up.